AmigaAbattoir/nova-actionscript3/actionscript3.novaextension/README.md

 Is a **Work In Progress** extension for ActionScript 3 & MXML.

 The goal was to be able to have a replacement for all my old Adobe Flash Build projects, so that I didn't need to build an new file to handle building or running, but that the extension would do all the lifting.
-Ideally, it will just read the old Flash Builder settings, and set everything up for me, and it's getting pretty close to that.
+Ideally, it will just read the old Flash Builder settings, and set everything up for me.
+And it's getting pretty close to that.

 It currently provides: